Ilylsh/MechaCar_Statistical_Analysis/README.md

 ### Comparing Safety Rating
 <br> As safety rating tends to be categorical data, we can sepcify the range of safety rating and calculate the frequency of different ranges.
 For example "lower than 1", "between 1 to 2", "between 2 to 3", "between 3 to 4", "greater than 4".
 Based on the actual data, we can define the granularity of the range and calculate the frequency based on the defined ranges.

-- Use <strong>chi-squared test</strong> to compare the distribution of frequencies between MecharCar's safety rating and competition's.
+- Use <strong>chi-squared test</strong> to compare the distribution of frequencies between MechaCar's safety rating and competition's.
 <br> Hypothese as follows:
 <br> H0: There is no difference in frequency distribution between both groups.
 <br> Ha: There is a difference in frequency distribution between both groups.